 So how can you empower yourself to have these talks with your employees?
 NPR’s Code Switch Editor, Juleyka Lantigue-Williams, suggests that leaders educate themselves on race issues and the history of race as much as possible.
 You will also want to ask people of color questions that are free of assumptions to gain a better understanding of their perspectives.
-Don’t be afraid to lean into the discomfort and be vulnerable – it will be uncomfortable, but your resilience and self-awareness can help to open the door to authentic dialogue.
+Don’t be afraid to lean into the discomfort and be vulnerable – it will be uncomfortable, but your resilience, curiosity, and self-awareness can help to open the door to authentic dialogue.

 What are some topics around race I should discuss first?

 When talking about race, there are many paths you can take, including speaking about race history, current events, and race in your community.
 However, it can be helpful to start with the immediate questions about how race impacts your organization.
 If race is a topic that has been ignored in the past, be authentic – acknowledge that fact, and then continue the dialogue to address the direct questions about your organization’s policies, talent practices, benefits for diverse employees, and workplace culture.
-Blue Ocean Brain’s Anti-Racism Employee Discussion guide can give direction on talking about race at work and offers ice-breakers to get the conversation going, actionable take-aways, and key discussion prompts.
+Blue Ocean Brain’s Anti-Racism Employee Discussion guide can give direction on talking about race at work and offers ice-breakers to get the conversation going, actionable takeaways, and key discussion prompts.

 How do we best address questions related to race?

 Questions welcome learning opportunities.
-Holding open forums, such as seminars or webcasts, allows employees to ask questions about sensitive topics, even if anonymously.
+Holding open forums, such as seminars or live webcasts, allows employees to ask questions about sensitive topics, even if anonymously.
 Seek advice and feedback regarding these sessions from your employee resource groups and other BIPOC at your organization.
-Always ask, “Whose perspectives are missing from this discussion?” to be as inclusive as possible.
+Always ask, “Whose perspectives and voices are missing from this discussion?” to be as inclusive as possible.
 While these forums may invite conflict, re-frame this tension as a positive step toward progress at the beginning and the end of these sessions.
 Between sessions, provide an “open door” policy for asking questions regarding DEI issues with an emphasis on inclusion.

 Offering these sessions to your employees often and continuously will communicate to your people that these race issues, and the people affected by them, are not a temporary fad but are important and central to your organization.
-Blue Ocean Brain’s Interrupting Racism in the Workplace Learning Series includes webcasts that launch these open forums for your organization to provide a foundation for future sessions.
-It also includes follow-up DEI virtual micro-lessons that can be dripped out to your people all year long.

 Racial justice in the workplace is a journey